learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 - `if` it's the first of the month :arrow_right: pay the bill.
   - `else` :arrow_right: don't pay the bill.

-Writing code involves the same type of logic -- we only want an action to happen _if_ a certain condition is met.
+Writing code involves the same type of logic &mdash; we only want an action to happen _if_ a certain condition is met.
 In the programming world, this is called **control flow** because, it helps _control_ the _flow_ of an application.